 Interest income reflected interest earned on our cash equivalents which were comprised of money market funds and certificates of deposit.

-Interest expense was primarily related to interest associated with borrowings, term loan and letters of credit under the SVB Credit Facility.
+Interest expense was primarily related to interest associated with borrowings and term loan under the SVB Credit Facility and discounts on customer letters of credit.

 Income Taxes